tarun0443/Delta-6.0/README.md

 # Delta-6.0
-This is my first Github repository whuch include some projects..
+This is my first Github repository whuch include some projects...